-- Unstructured mesh consisting of mixed elements.
+- Complex geometry: 2/3D unstructured mesh consisting of mixed shapes

-- In situ visualization by VTK library.
+- Large data set: In situ visualization by VTK and parallel I/O

 The C codes in SOLVCON are intentionally made to be standard shared libraries rather than Python extension modules.
 SOLVCON uses ctypes to load and call these binary codes.
 In this way, the binary codes can be flexibly built and optimized for performance.
 Hence, installing SOLVCON requires building these libraries.
 SOLVCON uses SCons as the binary builder.

 For SOLVCON to be built and run, it requires the following packages: (i) Python 2.6, (ii) SCons, (iii) a C compiler, gcc or icc is OK, (iv) Numpy, (v) LAPACK, (vi) NetCDF higher than version 4, and (vii) METIS version 4 for graph partitioning (SOLVCON will download it for you on building).
 Optional dependencies include: (i) SCOTCH (higher than version 5.1) as an alternative of METIS, (ii) Nose for running unit tests, (iii) Epydoc for generating API documentation, and (iv) VTK for in situ visualization.
 64-bits Linux is recommended.
 For Debian or Ubuntu users, they can use the following command to install the dependencies:

 $ sudo apt-get install scons build-essential gcc liblapack-pic libnetcdf-dev libnetcdf6 netcdf-bin python2.6 python2.6-dev python-profiler python-numpy libscotch-5.1 python-nose python-epydoc python-vtk